 Former Mercedes F1 boss Haug returns as DTM pundit 12 March, 2014 Nico Rosberg and Norbert Haug celebrate victory at the 2012 Chinese GP Norbert Haug is returning to motor racing using his expertise and experience as a pundit.
 Having resigned as Mercedes’ motor sport chief, the 61-year-old found a new job at a German company specialising in vehicle mobility for disabled people.
 But Bild newspaper now reports that Haug is set to be the new main pundit for the ARD broadcaster, in the German coverage of the DTM touring car series.
 Haug would not confirm the news, but Bild claims that the deal was agreed on Tuesday.
 Niki Lauda, the Mercedes Chairman who is the face of German broadcaster RTL’s Formula 1 coverage, said: “Norbert, welcome to the club!
 I am happy for him.
 “It is understandable that [Mercedes’ DTM rivals] BMW and Audi are not thrilled, but I have never had a problem with being objective.
 And Norbert will not either,” he insisted.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.